Six Dynasties: Poetry in the Six Dynasties

-Legacy
+Culture

-As the first time in history that political centre of China was located in the south, with surge in population and continual development of economy and culture, this transformed southern China from being remote territories to the economic centre that can rival the north from Tang dynasty onwards.
+The Six Dynasties period was the first time in history that the political centre of China was located in the south, which spurred a surge in population as well as economic and cultural development.
+This transformed southern China from remote territories to the economic centre that came to rival the north from Tang dynasty onwards.

+After the fall of the Han Dynasty, where well-documented male homosexuality occurred, Imperial China begun an era of further homosexual openness.
+Terms like “Nanfeng” that specifically describe male homosexuality emerged from the early days in the Six Dynasties.

-Buddhism, which first reached China via the Silk Road during the Eastern Han dynasty.
-Buddhism flourished in the Six Dynasties (and simultaneously in the Northern Dynasties) and has been a major religion in China ever since.
+Buddhism, which first reached China via the Silk Road during the Eastern Han dynasty, flourished in the Six Dynasties (and simultaneously in the Northern Dynasties) and has been a major religion in China ever since.

 The Japanese scholar Tanigawa Michio analysed the Six Dynasties period to test general theories of China's historical development.
 Some thinkers, Tanigawa writes, argue that China followed the set European pattern which Marxists and liberal thinkers thought to be universal, that is, from ancient slavery to medieval feudalism to modern capitalism, while others argue that "Chinese society was extraordinarily saturated with stagnancy, as compared to the West, and they assume that it existed in a qualitatively different historical world from Western society."
-That is, there an argument between those who see "uni-linear, monistic world history" and those who conceive of a "two-tracked or multitracked world history."
+In other words, there is an argument between those who see "uni-linear, monistic world history" and those who conceive of a "two-tracked or multitracked world history."
 Tanigawa's conclusion is that China did not have "feudalism" in the sense that Marxists use, but that the military governments did not develop a military aristocracy of the sort that developed in Europe.
 The period established social and political patterns which shaped China's history from that point on.